Gain practical experience in biological skills and techniques.

 Afternoon

-Analysis and evaluation: verbal data review to interpret observations and draw conclusions with reference to predictions made
+- A verbal data review to interpret observations, draw conclusions, with reference to predictions.

 How this course fulfills the specification